DNP in Nursing Practice

 - Proof of undisciplined nursing licensure

 DNP students are required to spend one week on campus the first summer of enrollment and during their last semester of enrollment.
 Specific On-campus competency days are also required during the course of the program.
 For specific dates click on On Campus dates.
+Further explanation of program requirements can be found on the DNP Program Requirements web page.

 Sample Plan of Study